 When mixing, I’ve heard that you don’t use a lot of reverb, and that you turn to other things to create a sense of depth for your sounds.
 What kinds of “things” are those?

-You mentioned in a MusicTech interview that when you were working with tape, you would sometimes hit tape hard to smear transients.
+You mentioned in a MusicTech interview that when you were working with analog tape, you’d sometimes hit tape hard to smear transients.
 Why do that?

-You’ve also mentioned in past interviews how you’ve had sessions sent to you for mixing that have multiple plugins on different sounds, and your opinion is that each plugin added to a chain degrades the sound.
+You’ve also mentioned in past interviews how each new plugin added to a chain degrades the sound it’s affecting.
 Can you talk about that more?

-I would tend to think that using more than two EQs serially isn’t beneficial for anything, unless you’re automating filters.
+I would tend to think that using more than two EQs in series isn’t beneficial for anything, unless you’re automating filters.
 And why use more than two compressors?
 I wouldn’t use more than two compressors on a vocal; each one does something specific, and I’d control their relationship.
-Over-using plugins makes things sound too digital, and the result is that the mix ‘stays in the speakers’ instead of ‘being in the room’.
+Over-using plugins makes things sound too digital, and the result is that the mix stays in the speakers instead of being in the room.
 This is why I use analog gear as a reference.
 With analog, you don’t hear the speaker, but rather the presence of the sound that engulfs you.
 That’s a very important point of reference for mixing and recording.
-It’s like siting in a room with a guitar amp; you don’t hear the amp/cabinet, you hear the sound of the instrument, and that’s what I’m looking for when I’m mixing.
-When I don’t get it, and hear only the speakers, I know something is wrong.
+It’s like siting in a room with a guitar amp; you don’t hear the amp or the cabinet, you hear the sound of the instrument, and that’s what I’m looking for when I’m mixing.
+When I don’t get it, and only hear the speakers, then I know something is wrong.

 You’ve done a lot of webinars for Waves.
 Have there been any other ways that you’ve been sharing knowledge of audio and music?